-The IGMP v2 proxy shall be enabled and configured to receive IGMP v2 Query messages from the multicast edge router (MER) of the RSGW.
-It shall process IGMPv2 messages using the multicast address ALL-SYSTEM (224.0.0.1) without sending an IGMP report for this group address towards the RSGW.
+The IGMP v2 proxy are enabled and configured to receive IGMP v2 Query messages from the multicast edge router (MER) of the RSGW.
+It processes IGMPv2 messages using the multicast address ALL-SYSTEM (224.0.0.1) without sending an IGMP report for this group address towards the RSGW.
 This IGMP v2 proxy has a membership database consisting of the merge of all subscriptions on its downstream interface.